-- Volunteer time must be counted at federal minimum wage (currently $7.25 per hour) unless a professional rate applies and is justified in writing.
+- Volunteer time must be counted at $11 per hour unless a professional rate applies and is justified in writing.

-- If a volunteer performs services outside his or her profession, the volunteer time must be valued at the federal minimum wage rate (for example, an archivist stuffing envelopes would be valued at minimum wage rate).
+- If a volunteer performs services outside their profession, the volunteer time must be valued at the Federal minimum wage rate unless a higher rate can be documented as applicable (for example, an archivist stuffing envelopes would be valued at minimum wage rate).

 - State guidelines require that all mileage rates do not exceed the maximum current rate of .50 per mile.